Ride the rails across North Korea from

 The next part of the tour has us travelling all across North Korea on a local train as we head from Pyongyang all the way to Rason in the North East, bordering with both China and Russia.
 Rason is the Special Economic Zone (SEZ) of North Korea and annually sees very few international tourists.
 See how locals travel by train, mingle with fellow-passengers, and get amazing access to parts of the country only a few tourists have ever seen.

 This tour ends in Yanji, China.
 But we can help to arrange your ongoing transport back to Beijing or elsewhere.

-Scroll down for an overview of the National Day Cross-Country Train tour highlights, tour itinerary, transport options, DPRK tourist visa information, and extra add-ons.
+Scroll down for an overview of our North Korea National Day Tour package highlights, tour itinerary, transport options, DPRK tourist visa information, and extra add-ons.

 For this tour, we will hold two briefings.
 One in the morning for those departing by train this afternoon and the other in the afternoon for those departing by flight the next day.

 Overnight | Hotel in Beijing not included in the tour for those taking the flight the next day.
 Contact us for recommendations near our office!
 Those travelling by train will spend the night on the train.